 If you have never replaced your cabinet doors, you might have never thought about whether your cabinet box has a face frame or not.
 If you are planning a more substantial remodel that will include new boxes, then you likely already have an idea of what interests you.
 Otherwise, you will need to head over to your cabinet.

 A framed cabinet box features a six-sided design, and it is typically the most common style in the US.
 The face frame of the box is where you will see the openings for storage, and it is where you will be mounting the doors.
 One of the biggest benefits of choosing framed cabinets is that you have a good deal of freedom in how you hang your doors.
-The doors can be inset or mounted with full-overlay, or they could be somewhere in between.
+The doors can be inset or mounted with full-overlay, or they could be somewhere in between with a partial overlay.

 Pro’s and Con’s